TritonDataCenter/pkgsrc.smartos.org/install-on-macos/index.markdown

 			<p class="lead">
 				Our primary packages for macOS are available for both Apple Silicon and Intel, and thanks to being built against the 11.3 SDK run on all recent versions of macOS.
-They are built from pkgsrc trunk and are updated every few days.
+They are built from pkgsrc trunk and are updated every week.
 			</p>
 			<p class="lead">
 				We also provide archives of our previous package sets built on Mojave, Sierra,